NINAnor/NIcalc/Readme.md

 # NIcalc

-*NIcalc* contains a set of utility functions tailored for working with the Nature Index for Norway.
+*NIcalc* contains a set of utility functions tailored for working with the Nature Index for Norway (see https://hdl.handle.net/11250/2739962).
 Functions in *NIcalc* may be used to upload new and revised data into the Nature Index database, to harvest and assemble data sets from the database, to use these data sets in calculations of the Nature Index and similar indices, and to summarize